Howqua: Biography

-A Hokkien by his paternal ancestry with ancestry from Quanzhou, Wu was known to the West as Howqua, as was his father, Wu Guorong, the founder of the family business or hong.
-The name "Howqua" is a romanization, in his native Hokkien language, of the business name under which he traded, "浩官" (Hō-koaⁿ).
-He became rich on the trade between China and the British Empire in the middle of the 19th century during the First Opium War.
+A Hokkien by his paternal ancestry with ancestry from Quanzhou, Wu was known by the Europeans as Howqua, as was his father, Wu Guorong, the founder of the family business or hong.
+The name "Howqua" is a romanization, in his native Hokkien, of the business name under which he traded, "浩官" (Hō-koaⁿ).
+He became rich on the trade between China and the British Raj in the middle of the 19th century during the First Opium War.
 Perhaps the wealthiest man in China during the nineteenth century, Howqua was the senior of the hong merchants in Canton, one of the few authorized to trade silk and porcelain with foreigners.
 In an 1822 fire which burned down many of the cohongs, the silver that melted allegedly formed a little stream almost two miles in length.
-Of the three million dollars that the Qing government was required to pay the British as stipulated in the Treaty of Nanking, Howqua single-handedly contributed one million.
-He died the same year in Canton.
+Of the three million dollars that the Qing regime was required to pay the British as stipulated in the 1842 Treaty of Nanking, Howqua allegedly helped raise one million.
+He died in Canton in 1843.

 After the Opium Wars, Howqua's familial and business lineage quickly diminished.
 In 1891, the American trading house that had been handling Howqua's international investments, Russell & Company, collapsed.
 The descendants of Howqua are now commoners.
-What had been a massive and beautiful estate for the Howqua family is now relatively unmarked in a poor neighborhood in the region of Honam.
+What had been the massive and beautiful estate of the Howqua family is now relatively unmarked in a poor neighborhood in the region of Honam.

 The founders of then world-renowned firms including James Matheson, William Jardine, Samuel Russell and Abiel Abbot Low all had a close relationship with Howqua.
-Portraits of the pigtailed Howqua in his robes still hang in Salem and Newport mansions built by American merchants grateful for his assistance.
+Portraits of Howqua in his robes still hang in Salem and Newport mansions built by American merchants grateful for his assistance.